 There is hardly a subject more confusing than trying to figure out the reasoning behind why one Christian marriage partner could ever even think it’s acceptable to abuse their spouse.
 This is the marriage “partner” who they vowed before God to “love and honor.”

 It’s amazing how a Christian can so deeply hurt the one they say they love.
 They hide behind the Bible and the slanted logic of blaming their marriage partner to justify wrongful behavior.
 How do you make sense of something so bizarre?

 To help you to work through this confusion, we will lead you to some resources that you may find helpful.
 Below you will find links to several articles that could possibly explain why Christian spouses abuse their mates.
 It doesn’t justify it, it just gives some insight into it.

-We would love it if you could add comments at the end of these articles to help the readers in their understanding of these issues, and minister to the needs of those who are trying to deal with this difficult situation.
+We would love it if you could add comments at the end of this article.
+It might help other readers in their understanding of this issue.
+Perhaps what you write will minister to at least some of the needs.

 Please click onto the links provided below to read articles on the following subjects:

 From Todayschristianwoman.com, please read: